Mine developer sees review as positive for Alaska project

-Critics called the review by the U.S. Army Corps of Engineers inadequate.
-The review "is not the thorough, science-based assessment that we were promised,” Frances Leach, executive director of United Fishermen for Alaska, said in a news release.

-A permitting decision is expected later this year.
-The corps said it will be a joint decision with the U.S. Coast Guard, whose authorization is needed for some proposed bridges.
-Authorization also is needed by the federal Bureau of Safety and Environmental Enforcement.
+The Pebble Limited Partnership, which is owned by Canada-based Northern Dynasty Minerals Ltd. and is working to advance the mine, praised the corps’ work.
+Opponents called it inadequate and scientifically lacking.

+The project has received what critics see as a lifeline during the Trump presidency, but there's no guarantee it will be built.
+Besides permit approval from the corps and other federal agencies, the mine will need state approvals and, as currently proposed, access to lands that some landowners say they won't provide.

-Should the mine advance, it would need state approvals.
-The U.S. Environmental Protection Agency, which under the Obama administration proposed restricting development of the project, could invoke that so-called veto process again if it deemed that necessary.
+The U.S. Environmental Protection Agency, which under the Obama administration proposed restricting development of the project, retains the option to invoke that so-called veto process again if it deems that warranted.
+Some argue a change in administration could affect the project's trajectory.
+Democratic presidential candidate Joe Biden was Barack Obama's vice president.

-Pebble opponents, who believe the project got a lifeline under the Trump administration, also expect litigation if a permit is approved and say a change in administration could influence the project's trajectory.

-If Democratic presidential candidate Joe Biden wins in November, “we will find ourselves in a very different position relative to the Pebble Mine than we do today," said Joel Reynolds, a senior attorney with the Natural Resources Defense Council.
-Biden was vice president during the Obama administration.

 Northern Dynasty, for years, has been looking for a partner, and Pebble sees securing approval from the corps as aiding that effort.

 The corps, when it makes a decision, could issue a permit, approve a permit with conditions or issue a denial.
-Reynolds said a denial wouldn't prevent Pebble from filing another application, but he said a denial would be the “final nail in the coffin for any further investor interest.”
+Joel Reynolds, a senior attorney with the Natural Resources Defense Council, said a denial wouldn't prevent Pebble from filing another application.
+But he said a denial would be the “final nail in the coffin for any further investor interest.”

 The corps must wait at least 30 days from the publishing of the environmental review before entering a record of decision.

-Pebble is proposing an open-pit mine and related infrastructure in Alaska's Bristol Bay region.
+Pebble is proposing an open-pit mine and related infrastructure.
 The partnership, on its website, says the mine “will NOT harm the fish” and that the permitting process will validate that.
 It says the Pebble Mine would create jobs.

 Collier said in the environmental review process, the corps was designated the umpire.

-Note: This story has been updated to correct the spelling of McLerran.